 Public Awareness – KWLB was featured on the cover of the Fort Bend Herald receiving a $5,000 donation from Aqua Texas for the purchase of a drinking fountain, with dog bowl, and continued support for the beautification of our neighborhood park.
 KWLB has a continuous 2-page article in the Weston Lakes Country Club monthly newsletter magazine.
 Featured in West Side Stories magazine, Fulshear Community Newsletter and cover of West Fort Bend Buzz newspaper.
 Social media sites including Weston Lakes Nextdoor, POA emails, and KWLB facebook page bringing awareness and volunteer participation for Fall Sweep, Adopt-a-Highway, Shred/Recycling events, Don’t Mess With Texas, Texas Trash Off and National Planting Day to name a few.

 Beautification & Community Improvement – KWLB has partnered with the POA to beautify the front gate main entrances of Weston Lakes and Waterford communities.
-We are helping to plan, coordinate and assist in the landscaping of these areas in the months ahead.
+We help to plan, coordinate and assist in the landscaping of these areas.
 On 9/9/17, our Bluebonnet Committee members sowed multiple pounds of Lady Bird Johnson Legacy Seed Mix and Bluebonnet seeds in Pecan Park.
 KWLB partnered with Scout Troop #941, Eagle Scout candidate Nicholas Stephens to plan and install the brick pathway at the entrance of the Randon Bottom Cemetery for our restoration and re-dedication ceremony on 12/2/17.

 Litter Prevention & Clean Up – KWLB partnered with Weston Lakes bike club, Babes on Bikes (B.O.B.S.) for Adopt-A-Highway cleanup on 10/24/17 and 1/21/18 to pick up litter along the two mile section of 1093 that runs in front of Weston Lakes community.